vishalsingh2972/NamasteJS-Notes/Notes/9-BlockScope-Shadowing.md

 ### Same logic is true even for functions
 Shadowing is not only a concept og block, shadowing behaves the same way or has same logic even in the case of function also
 ```
+//so even if instead of block {..} we have a function scope function x() {..} the shadowing behaves in a similar way as in the case of block {..}

 const c = 100; //pehlaC
 function x() {
   const c = 10; //dusraC